 All the ﬁles in your blog’s folder are public and can be accessed by your readers.
 This is useful if you want to embed an image in a blog post or distribute ﬁles.

 For example, given the folder above, your readers can download Archive.zip if they visit /ﬁles/archive.zip on your blog.
 Blot also serves index ﬁles.
 Your readers will see index.html if they visit /ﬁles.
 Paths to ﬁles are case-insensitive.

 Files and folders whose name starts with an underscore are ignored.
 Ignored ﬁles don’t become blog posts themselves but they can be embedded in other posts.

 An image in your blog’s folder becomes its own blog post by default.
-However, ﬁles and folders whose name starts with an underscore do not become blog posts.
-Use Markdown to embed an image in a text ﬁle:
+However, you can prevent a ﬁle becoming a blog post if you start its name starts with an underscore.
+Then you can use Markdown to embed the image in a text ﬁle:

 Here’s how to embed an image in your folder.
 Note the image’s name starts with an underscore to prevent it becoming its own blog post: ![Image title](/path/to/the/_image.jpg) Absolute paths are resolved with your blog’s folder as root.
 Relative paths are resolved from the location of this file.
 You can also embed an image that’s already on the internet: ![Image title](https://url.of/the/image.jpg)